 Cochlear implants (CI) are a surgically implanted electronic device that provides a sense of sound to a person who is profoundly deaf or severely hard of hearing.
 Unlike conventional hearing aids, the cochlear implant does not amplify sound, but works by directly stimulating any functioning auditory nerves inside the cochlea with an electric field.

-External components of the cochlear implant include a microphone, speech processor and an RF transducer or primary headpiece coil.
-A secondary coil is implanted beneath the skull's skin and inductively coupled to the primary headpiece coil.
+External components of the cochlear implant include a microphone, speech processor and a radiofrequency (RF) transducer or primary headpiece coil.
+A secondary coil is implanted beneath the scalp and inductively coupled to the primary headpiece coil.

 The implant gives recipients additional auditory information, which may include sound discrimination fine enough to understand speech in quiet environments.
 Post-implantation rehabilitative therapy is often critical to ensuring successful outcomes.